CIC Interpolation

 -

-- number of sections.
-The number of sections in a CIC filter is determined by both the number of sections in the comb filter and the number of integrators, but not these values combined.
+— number of sections.
+The number of sections in the CIC filter is determined by both the number of sections in the comb filter and the number of integrators, but not these values combined.
 This value does not reflect the total number of sections in the entire filter;

 -

-- interpolation factor;
+— interpolation coefficient;

 -